Secure CheckoutPersonal information is secured with SSL technology.

 Professor, State University of New York College of Agriculture and Technology, SUNY Cobleskil, NY, USA

 Ginny Black has served on the Compost Councils Research and Education Foundation Board of Trustees since 1995, chairing the organization since 2014.
 She also served on the US Composting Council's Board of Directors from 1995 to 2010.
 She currently chairs the Minnesota Composting Council (MNCC), a non-profit organization founded in 2012.
 The MNCC is a State Chapter of the US Composting Council, working with composters, businesses, and the public sector to divert organic materials to compost facilities.
-Ginny retired from the Minnesota Pollution Control Agency (MPCA) in 2013 where she worked as a technical staff person assisting in setting up recycling and composting programs throughout the state of MN.
+Ginny served as a technical staff person for recycling and composting with the Minnesota pollution Control Agency (MPCA) from 1987 to 2013, setting up recycling and composting programs throughout the state of MN.
 Her last 12-years at the MPCA focused exclusively on promoting reduction and composting of organic materials.
 She also served on the City of Plymouth's city council from 1995 to 2013 and was the Councils Representative to the City's Environmental Quality Commission.

 Chair, Minnesota Composting Council (MNCC), Minnesota, USA